Variational Quantum Algorithms for Semidefinite Programming: Variational Quantum Algorithms for SDPs

 \end{definition}

 We use the above condition as a stopping criterion for our variational quantum algorithm.

-In order to obtain a first order $\epsilon$-stationary point of \eqref{eq:form2paramsoft}, we propose a variational quantum algorithm (see Algorithm~\ref{algo:iVQAIC}).
+In order to obtain a first order $\epsilon$-stationary point of~\eqref{eq:form2paramsoft-later}, we propose a variational quantum algorithm (see Algorithm~\ref{algo:iVQAIC}).
 We call this algorithm \textit{inexact Variational Quantum Algorithm for Inequality Constrained standard form} (iVQAIC).
-It is an inexact version because we solve the subproblem involving the maximization to an approximate stationary point instead of solving it until global optimality is reached, due to the nonconvex nature of the objective function in terms of quantum circuit parameters.
-Its pseudocode is provided in Algorithm~\ref{algo:iVQAIC}.
+It is an inexact version because we solve the subproblem involving the maximization to an approximate stationary point instead of solving it until global optimality is reached, due to the non-convex nature of the objective function in terms of quantum circuit parameters.
+Its pseudocode is provided in Algorithm~\ref{algo:iVQAIC}, and it is depicted in Figure~\ref{fig:iVQAIC}.

 We run iVQAIC on a classical computer and utilize a parameterized quantum circuit $U_{RS}(\bst)$ with a parameter $\bst \in [0, 2\pi]^r $ for estimating the expectation values of the Hermitian operators.
 Moreover, the partial derivative of $\mathcal{F}_{\gamma}(\bst, \bar{\bs{y}})$ with respect to the quantum circuit parameters $\bst$ depends on the partial derivatives of the expectation values of the Hermitian operators $I\otimes C$, $I\otimes A_{1}$, \ldots, $I \otimes A_{M-1}$ with respect to $\bst$.
-In order to compute the partial derivatives of the latter with respect to $\bst$, we use the parameter-shift rule (see \eqref{eq:parashift}).
+In order to compute the partial derivatives of the latter with respect to $\bst$, we use the parameter-shift rule (see~\eqref{eq:parashift}).
 Note that we do not explicitly mention these quantum-circuit calls in the pseudocode of the algorithm.

-For this case, we do not state a theorem that indicates the convergence rate for finding approximate stationary points of \eqref{eq:form2paramsoft} in terms of the number of iterations in while-loop of the algorithm.
+For this case, we do not state a theorem that indicates the convergence rate for finding approximate stationary points of~\eqref{eq:form2paramsoft-later} in terms of the number of iterations in the for-loop of the algorithm.
 Rather, we prove a property of the objective function that is necessary for providing such a convergence analysis, i.e., smoothness of $\mathcal{F}(\cdot, \bar{\bs{y}})$ for a fixed $\bar{\bs{y}} \geq 0$.
 We state it formally in the following lemma:

 \begin{lemma}[Smoothness of $\mathcal{F}_{\gamma}(\cdot, \bar{\bs{y}})$] For all $\bar{\bs{y}} \geq 0$, there exists $L_{\gamma, \bar{\bs{y}}}>0$ such that the gradient of the function $\mathcal{F}_{\gamma}(\cdot, \bar{\bs{y}}) : [0, 2\pi]^{r} \rightarrow \mathbb{R}$ is $L_{\gamma, \bar{\bs{y}}}$-Lipschitz continuous. \end{lemma}